We are Here to Guide You

 Municipality charges for ceremony in the resort (including special marriage license): €600 (all fees are subject to change)

 - A valid passport with a minimum validity of six months

 - A photocopy (or two just to be safe) of the photo page of yours and your fiancé’s passport

 - A photocopy (or two) of the photo page of each of your two witnesses

 - Your birth certificate

-- A sworn affidavit or statutory declaration from a solicitor for oaths or notary public
+- A Freedom to Marry Certificate or Certificate of No. Impediments from a solicitor for oaths or notary public (Apostle Stamp)

 - If you or your partner are divorced, you’ll also need to provide a decree of the absolution of the previous marriage.
 If your partner is widowed, you’ll need a death certificate of your prior spouse.
 (Apostle Stamp)

 - UK Citizens are now required to Apostle Stamp their Marriage Certificate after your wedding, we can arrange this service for you.

 - If you’re a non-UK citizen, other paperwork may be required, please contact us for further information.